bartekmi/x10/x10/doc/base_library.md

 Custom function to invoke when user selects the button.

 - Data Type: String
+### Attribute 'padding'

+Padding around the component (in pixels).
+Padding is the distance between the element and border (if any).

+- Data Type: Float
 ### Attribute 'selected'

 Determines the state of the button.
 Typically, this is a formula.